valida-xyz/valida/README.md

 ## Interpreter
 A standalone binary interpreter is available to execute Valida programs (skipping proof generation), and can be built by running `cargo build --release`.

-For example, the 25th Fibonacci number can be returned by executing the command `echo -n '\x19' | ./target/release/valida basic/tests/data/fibonacci.bin | hexdump`.
+For example, the 25th Fibonacci number can be returned by executing the command `printf "\x19" | ./target/release/valida basic/tests/data/fibonacci.bin | hexdump`.

 ## Tests
 A proof of a Fibonacci program execution can be generated and tested for soundness by running `cargo test prove_fibonacci`.